 Sterling is a medium-sized city located in the state of Illinois.
 With a population of 15,057 people and six constituent neighborhoods, Sterling is the 161st largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sterling is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Sterling isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sterling are a mix of both white- and blue-collar jobs.
 Overall, Sterling is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sterling who work in office and administrative support (13.06%), sales jobs (12.07%), and healthcare (7.41%).

 Compared to the rest of the country, citizens of Sterling spend much less time in their cars: on average, their commute to work is only 16.92 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.